Excalium-OG/DeckForge/replit.md

   - **Safety Features**: 5-minute timeout, deck validation, and automatic acceptance reset when trade pool changes

 ### Web Admin Portal Features
-- **Dashboard**: Displays user info, managed Discord servers, assigned decks, and user-created decks.
+- **Dashboard**: Displays user info, managed Discord servers, assigned decks (showing both created and adopted decks), and deck assignment controls.
+- **Deck Adoption System**: Reference-based model where adopting a public deck from the marketplace creates a link to the original deck rather than cloning it.
+All servers using the same deck share identical content.
+Only deck creators can edit; adopters can view and use but not modify.
 - **Deck Management**: Allows creation, editing (adding/deleting cards with detailed specifications), and viewing of cards within a deck.
+Edit access restricted to deck creators only.
 - **Card Merge Configuration**: When creating cards, deck owners can designate cards as mergeable and set max merge levels (1-100, default 10).
 - **Rarity Rate Editor**: Configurable drop rates per rarity tier for decks, with real-time validation to ensure rates sum to 100%.
 - **Image Upload**: Direct file upload from client device using Replit object storage with presigned URLs for secure, scalable image hosting.